-But sometimes I can go overboard and spend waaaaay too much time analyzing a product or purchase.
+But sometimes I can go overboard and spend way too much time analyzing a product or purchase.
 (Kind of like driving all over town to save a few pennies.
 Not smart, especially as I saw gas at $4.11/gallon coming home from church last night.
-Deep sigh.)
+Big sigh.)

-With the essential oils issue, I tried not to be too analytical at first, and simply used what had worked.
+When trying to sort out this issue about which essential oils company is best, I tried not to be too analytical at first, and simply use worked.
 But then, things changed.

 The Search for the Best Essential Oil